puzzlet/WikiAtlas_scripts/README.md

 SECTIONS TITLES WITH `(...%)` EXPRESS THE SECTION'S DEGREE OF COMPLETION.

 # WikimapsAtlas
-## Introduction
+## Project
 **Problem:** Making elegant andgeographically accurate encyclopedic maps for Wikipedia have been for years an highly manual process.
 The base maps requiring complex digital geographic software (GIS) skills.
 This results in a poor supply of maps that is unable to meet the demand of accurate and updated maps for various projects and languages.

-**Solution:** The WikimapsAtlas project is a push to automate the creation of Wikipedia SVG base maps, in respect of the solid and widely used [Wikipedia:Map\_Workshops cartographic styles guidelines](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Maps/Conventions) together with the latest and most accurate open geographic data.
+**Solution:** The WikimapsAtlas project is a push to automate the creation of Wikipedia SVG base maps, in respect of the solid and widely used [Wikipedia:Map\_Workshops cartographic styles guidelines][WP:MAP/Guidelines] together with the latest and most accurate open geographic data.

 **Wikimedia Fundation & IEG:** The design and development of this project is supported through an [Individual Engagement Grant](http://meta.wikimedia.org/wiki/Grants:IEG/Wikimaps_Atlas) from the Wikimedia Foundation.